-- Offmap Boxes 16 regions are vast areas usually located rather far away from the visible part of the map, but usually interesting staging points or supply sources for the various sides.
-They also play some role in game's events and sometimes hold structures with interest (such as airbases). - Urban 20 regions are very few (Cairo, Alexandria, etc...) and work like the cultivated regions for supply.
-They usually hold roads and/or railroads and are often supply sources.
-They strongly favor defenders in battle. - ❖ Structure ☑: are located on regions and show their name and content (ports, airfields, fortifications the latter with their value in a diamond symbol).
+- Unplayable 17 regions are usually shown with a wooden background.
+They cannot be entered by any game piece, ever. - ❖ Offmap Boxes 18 regions are vast areas usually located rather far away from the visible part of the map, but usually interesting staging points or supply sources for the various sides.
+They also play some role in game's events and sometimes hold structures with interest (such as cities and ports). - Structure 19: are located on regions and show their name and content (ports, fortifications the latter with their value in a diamond symbol).
 The name plate is colored as per the controlling side.
 When a star is displayed, it means the structure controls brings VP.
 When units are inside a structure, the light background circle behind its symbol becomes colored.
 More details can be seen by right-clicking on the structure.
-When clicking on a structure, you enter it (useful to see content and proceed to load/unload operations, in particular in harbors and airports). - Railroads 22: this infrastructure, when present, reduces the land movement cost of the region to a flat 0 provided that the region is friendly controlled AND that the movement takes place along the railroad.
-Only the Commonwealth can use railroads in this game (the railroads are considered as major roads for Axis units, as they lack the rolling stock required for full use of railroads).
-The full terrain movement cost must be paid when entering an enemy region; even it has roads or railroads. - Region details 2: are accessible for every region, just by right-clicking on it (don't do on units' stacks or structures though), the window thus opened giving more useful details (name, terrain, income, owner, value in VP, etc...).
-You can also use the explorator button on the minimap. - ❖ Border between Regions 24: their style may vary but aside from rivers (and mountain ranges sometimes); they have usually no impact on the game.
+When clicking on a structure, you enter it (useful to see content and proceed to load/unload operations, in particular in harbors). - Region details 20: are accessible for every region, just by right-clicking on it (don't do on units' stacks or structures though), the window thus opened giving more useful details (name, terrain, income, owner, value in VP, etc...).
+You can also use the explorator button on the minimap. - Sorder between Regions 21: their style may vary but aside from rivers (and mountain ranges sometimes); they have usually no impact on the game.
 Rivers crossing and landings from the sea however have a strong impact on movement and combat.
+The dotted red lines in Mexico are also borders that indicate separation between Mexican provinces.